skittles9823/terminalmods/README.md

  - Fat thumbs + small dpi = annoying ;_;

 ## Changelog
+### v1.4.0
+ - switch to updated magisk module template

+### v1.3.9
+ - remove bash from the module - just use Zackptg5s bash installer
+ - Unity 3.3 update
+ - better handling of updating .bashrc and .aliases

 ### v1.3.8
  - Unity 3.1 update
  - add setpriority and adbfi functions
  - add getperms and getdenyperms aliases (technically they're functions because reasons)
- - lower minMagisk to 1530 and make sure the old magisk path is able to be used
+ - minMagisk to 1530 and make sure the old magisk path is able to be used
  - general improvements
  - update readme